agryman/acmpy/journals/arthurs-journal-2020.md

 then cut over now before profilerating a lot of unittest test cases
     - looks like SymPy uses it's own variant of pytest:
     <https://github.com/sympy/sympy/wiki/Running-tests>
-    - allow it might make sense in the log run to contribute acmpy to sympy, they may feel it is too niche
+    - although it might make sense in the long run to contribute acmpy to sympy, they may feel it is too niche
     - I'd prefer to use unittest since it is more mainstream
     - if there ever is an appreciable user base for acmpy then we can convert the tests
     - it's premature to assume SymPy would want acmpy